Your Unfinished Attic May Be Hiding Extra Living Space

 Before diving into design plans, ensure your attic can support the intended use.
 Consult a structural engineer or contractor to assess:

 - Floor Load Capacity: Attics are typically designed to support storage, not living spaces.
-Reinforcing the flooring may be necessary.
+Reinforcing the floor joists may be necessary to handle the additional weight.
+Proper structural support ensures your attic can safely become livable space rather than just a storage area.

 2. Understand Building Codes